AlWaleedMusa/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: this script Move the file betty from /tmp/ to /tmp/my-first-directory.
 8-firstdelete: this script Delete the file betty.
 9-firstdirdeletion: this script will Delete the directory my-first-directory that is in the /tmp directory.
+10-back: this script will changes the working directory to the previous one.